Interview with Topaz Winters

 TW: It's been an honour.
 Thank you so much for the opportunity.

 TOPAZ WINTERS is a writer in a raining city.
-Her poems, essays, and short stories have been published in WILDNESS Magazine, Hypertrophic Literary, Sapphic Swan Zine, and The Best Teen Writing of 2015 anthology, and commended by the Scholastic Art & Writing Awards and the Jane Goodall Institute, among others.
-Her début poetry chapbook, Heaven or This, has been downloaded over 15,000 times.
+Her poems, essays, and short stories have been published in Wildness, Hypertrophic Literary, Sapphic Swan Zine, and The Best Teen Writing of 2015 anthology, and commended by the Scholastic Art & Writing Awards and the Jane Goodall Institute, among others.
+Her debut poetry chapbook, Heaven or This, has been downloaded over 15,000 times.
 She resides in Singapore and at topazwinters.com.
-Mostly she enjoys crystals, coffee, softness, and the sea.
+Mostly she enjoys crystals, coffee, softness, & the sea.